20 High-Income Skills to Learn in 2026: Transform Your Career & Earning Potential

 Median Salary: $87,000 | Growth Rate: 16% (BLS)

-Financial analysts who can model scenarios, forecast revenue, and provide strategic guidance are essential to every growing business.
-Skills in financial modeling, Excel/VBA, SAP, Oracle, and data visualization tools are key.
+Financial analysts who model scenarios, forecast revenue, and provide strategic guidance are essential.
+Financial modeling, Excel/VBA, SAP, Oracle, and data visualization tools are key.

 Where to Learn: CFI (Corporate Finance Institute), Wall Street Prep, Coursera Financial Analysis Specialization